-There is a control voltage output for breath level on one of the unused pins of the DIN MIDI jack on the NuEVI.
+There is also a control voltage output for breath level on one of the unused pins of the DIN MIDI jack on the NuRAD.
 The pin is the same as it was for the MIDI EVI (looking at the jack, with the arch of holes going the "rainbow" way, it's the leftmost pin).
 A special breakout cable or breakout box will be needed to get access to this, and the DAC MODE should be set to BRTH.
-The CV goes through the D/A converters of the Teensy microcontroller in the NuEVI.
+The CV goes through the D/A converters of the Teensy microcontroller in the NuRAD.
 It nevertheless provides a smooth signal at a fast rate, ranging from 0 to 3.3 volts.
 Those 3.3 volts are enough to fully open many modular filters, but others will need amplification to a 0 to 5V CV signal using a CV scaler or a breakout box with this kind of amplification built in.

-With optional CV box or built in CV board (NuEVI plus and NuEVI CV), the DAC MODE setting in EXTRAS menu should be set to PTCH.
-Using CV box with the NuEVI, the pin otherwise used for breath CV is then carrying note pitch CV, and the other pin is carrying PWMed breath CV (filtered in the box).
-On the NuEVI plus, the scaled CV signals are output both to dedicated 3.5mm jacks and to the unused MIDI pins.
-(Do not use NuEVI plus or NuEVI CV with the active CV box.)
+With an optional CV box or CV module connected, the DAC MODE setting in EXTRAS menu should be set to PTCH.
+Using CV box with the NuRAD, the pin otherwise used for breath CV is then carrying note pitch CV, and the other pin is carrying direct analog breath CV from the breath sensor (0.6 to 3.3 volts).